AndreGraca98/console-animations/animations/readme_animation_simple.md

 The constructor method that initializes the animation with the specified settings.
 It takes four optional parameters:

 - `max_iterations`: The maximum number of times to display the animation.
 Default is `1`, which means it will loop once. -1 means it runs until manually stopped.
-- `display_chars`: A list of characters to display in the animation loop.
+- `chars`: A list of characters to display in the animation loop.
 Default is a list of clock emojis.
-- `internal_timer`: The duration to wait between each iteration of the animation loop.
+- `wait_time`: The duration to wait between each iteration of the animation loop.
 Default is `None`, which means no wait time.
-- `raise_stop_iteration`: A boolean that indicates whether to raise a `StopIteration` exception when the animation finishes.
-Default is `False`.

 ### `run()`